 • The account is unlikely to offer interest growth on account balances.

-For example, many banks offer prepaid debit cards that can be used to pay bills and other expenses without using cash.
+• Prepaid debit cards.
+Many banks offer prepaid debit cards that can be used to pay bills and other expenses without using cash.
 It works like a gift card: Clients load the card with a certain amount of money, which they can then use as they see fit.
-The cards are aso reloadable, making them a fair option for working around the handicap of not having a bank account.
+The cards are also reloadable, making them a fair option for working around the handicap of not having a bank account.

-What’s more, many prepaid debit cards don’t require a credit check to open, which makes them a viable choice for folks with poor credit histories as well as poor ChexSystems reports.
+What’s more, many prepaid debit cards don’t require a credit check to open.
+This makes them a viable choice for those with poor credit histories as well as poor ChexSystems reports.

-That said, prepaid debit cards often include a variety of fees — such as monthly maintenance fees, activation fees, and reloading fees — which can eat into the user’s balance and make them unsustainable for long-term use.
+That said, there are pros and cons of prepaid debit cards.
+In terms of downsides, they often include a variety of fees — such as monthly maintenance fees, activation fees, and reloading fees — which can eat into the user’s balance and make them unsustainable for long-term use.

 This Digital Account Might Be an Answer

 SoFi offers a product that can be helpful to anyone with dollars to manage.

 SoFi offers a product that can be helpful to anyone with money to manage.
 SoFi Checking and Savings® is an online bank account that puts your finances under your control from the comfort of your smartphone or web browser — and signing up is super simple.
 Your money will earn a competitive APY, plus you’ll pay no account fees.
 There are no ATM fees either within the Allpoint network of 55,000-plus worldwide locations.

 What is second chance banking?